SchokiCoder/book_modern_c/src/3_functions.md

 ```

 This also allows you to define the function without having to use the "return"
-keyword but you can still use it in case you need to quit from a function
+keyword, but you can still use it in case you need to quit from a function
 early.